dlh01/dave-wpstarterkit/README.markdown

 # Dave's WordPress Starter Kit #

-Dave's WordPress Starter Kit takes some repetitiveness out of new WordPress projects and provides some sensible defaults.
+Dave's WordPress Starter Kit takes some repetitiveness out of new WordPress projects and provides a few useful defaults.